XPBytes/media_types-serialization/README.md

 end
 ```

 The exception you specified will be rescued by the controller and will be displayed to the user along with a link to the shared wiki page for that error type.
 Feel free to add instructions there on how clients should solve this problem.
 You can find more information at: [https://docs.delftsolutions.nl/wiki/Error](https://docs.delftsolutions.nl/wiki/Error)
-If you want to override this url you can use the `p.url(href)` function.
+If you want to override this url you can use the `problem_output.url(href)` function.

 By default the `message` property of the error is used to fill the `details` field.
-You can override this by using the `p.override_details(description, lang:)` function.
+You can override this by using the `problem_output.override_details(description, lang:)` function.

-Custom attributes can be added using the `p.attribute(name, value)` function.
+Custom attributes can be added using the `problem_output.attribute(name, value)` function.

 ### Related